VJ Day 75th anniversary

 The Royal British Legion (Axminster Branch) will be mustering at 10:45 on Saturday 15th August around the Axminster War Memorial for a short service parade service.

-Federation of Plymouth & District Ex Services Association Remembrance Festival, will be commemorating 75th Anniversary outside in the ground of The Minster Church of St. Andrew, Plymouth on Saturday 15th August at 11.00 am.
+The Far East Prisoners of War Association Remembrance Festival, will be commemorating 75th Anniversary outside in the ground of The Minster Church of St. Andrew, Plymouth on Saturday 15th August at 11.00 am.
 A service will take place followed by wreath laying.

 Teignmouth Town Council are holding a commemorative service to take place at the flag pole in the Triangle, Teignmouth.
 The Mayor, Councillors and members of the Teignmouth Remembrance Committee will gather at 10.45am, the service led by Father Mark Skelton will commence approx. 10.50am, two minute silence with Last Post at 11am followed by the Town Crier conducting the ‘Cry for Peace Around the World’.

 Plymouth City Council will have a bugler on the Hoe at 5.47am.
 The Lord Mayor will lay a wreath.
 This will be posted on Plymouth City Council’s Twitter feed.

 Devon County Council will be raising the Union flags and putting out a media message from HM Lord Lieutenant of Devon, the Chairman, and the Leader.

 Exeter City Council will be commemorating virtually, they have the 6th RIFLES playing Last Post and Reveille, with a message from the Lord Mayor, Leader and Armed Forces Champion.
 The Union flag at the Guildhall will raised.